 Profit or loss is sensitive to higher/lower interest income from cash and cash equivalents as a result of changes in interest rates.
-2019 2018

-Impact of a 1% movement in interest rates on profit and loss and equity Holding all other variables constant
+Impact of a 1% movement in interest rates on profit and loss and equity

 Borrowings

 Borrowings are subject to interest rate risk - the risk that movements in interest rates could adversely affect funding costs.
 The Shire manages this risk by borrowing long term and fixing the interest rate to the situation considered the most advantageous at the time of negotiation.
 The Shire does not consider there to be any interest rate risk in relation to borrowings.
 Details of interest rates applicable to each borrowing may be found at Note 13(b).